Legalized Bank Bail-Ins

 With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any winning megabank derivative gamblers are now 1st inline creditors.

 Joe Public is an unsecured creditor, who would be lucky to get some diluted equity shares in a ring-fenced reformed bank as compensation for his lost checking and or savings account funds.

-Digital lockdown laws and living bank wills are being readied in case of large bank or financial institution failures.
-All this effort is being put forth because the real underlying issues have not been restructured are fully faced.
+In case, any large banking or financial institution fails again.
+All this effort is getting put forth.
+Mainly because the real underlying issues of leverage and record level debts not written down have not been restructured nor fully faced.

 We’ve not structurally changed much since the last financial crisis; the situation is arguably worse.

 The brutal truth of new global bank bail-in laws now in place goes well beyond its outcome.
 The fiat currencies in our bank accounts have and will always be our liability.
 It is a real shame we all may have to relearn this lesson in a potentially harsh way.